scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

-In addition, at the top level of the ``PdfReader`` object ``pdf``, the ``NeedAppearances`` property in the interactive form dictionary, ``AcroForm`` (See § 12.7,2) needs to be set Without this, the fields are updated but will not necessarily display.
-In our example, the corresponding snippet of code is
+In addition, at the top level of the ``PdfReader`` object ``pdf``, the ``NeedAppearances`` property in the interactive form dictionary, ``AcroForm`` (See § 12.7,2) needs to be set, without this, the fields are updated but will not necessarily display.
+To remedy this, the following code snippet can be used.

 .. code:: python